victorliu-sq/PaperWriting/FlashSMP.md

-Now, consider a different matching to illustrate instability:

-Suppose M1 is matched with W2, M2 is matched with W1, and M3 is matched with W3.
+To illustrate instability, consider a different matching: M1 is matched with W2, M2 is matched with W1, and M3 is matched with W3.
+The corresponding matching have been underscore by the pink staright underlines.

+In this case, both M2 and W2,  M3 and W1 form a blocking pair because they both prefer each other over their current partners.

+The corresponding matching have been underscore by the pink waving underlines.

+Therefore, this matching is unstable due to the presence of a blocking pair.